 HealthMarkets can help you learn more about the various Medicare options that are available.

-In 2019, more than half of Pennsylvania applicants who applied qualified for Extra Help, which helps you pay less for prescription drug coverage.
-Find out if you qualify.
+In 2020, 51.2% of Medicare-eligible Pennsylvania applicants who applied qualified for Extra Help, which helps you pay less for prescription drug coverage.7 We can help you find out if you qualify.